What is the European Option?

 - European options aren’t much accessible due to it being traded over the counter.

-- The pricing model makes certain assumptions of dividend, volatility, and risk-free rate being constant during the entire duration, which is unreal, and hence prices might be different from the real world.
+- The pricing model makes certain assumptions of dividendDividendDividends refer to the portion of business earnings paid to the shareholders as gratitude for investing in the company’s equity., volatility, and risk-free rate being constant during the entire duration, which is unreal, and hence prices might be different from the real world.

 The naming of European and American options has nothing to do with the respective geographical locations.
 It simply gives an idea of when an option can be exercised.
 A majority of options traded in the US are known to be European options.
 Due to the difference in the features of the two options, investor expectations also vary.
 Like, an American option holder would expect the prices to move favorably before the expiration date arrives.
 However, the same isn’t true for European option holders who hope that such changes happen only at expiration.

 This has been a guide to what is European Option and its Definition.
 Here we discuss the formula to calculate the Price of the European Call and Put option along with practical examples, advantages, and disadvantages.
 You can learn more about accounting from the following articles –